A general Cayley correspondence and higher Teichm\"uller spaces: Higgs bundles and the Cayley map

-where $\rG^\R$ is the canonical real form of $e$, and $\tilde\phi_{m_c}=\ad_f^{-m_c}(\tilde\psi_{m_c})$.
 We will refer to the map \eqref{eq Cayley map config} as the \emph{Cayley map} since it generalizes the Cayley correspondence of \cite{BGRmaximalToledo} which concerns Case (2) of Theorem \ref{thm: classification weighted dynkin}.
 In the subsequent sections we will show that the Cayley map actually preserves the polystability conditions, hence descends to a map on moduli spaces, which will be injective, with open and closed image.

 \begin{remark} Note that everything we just described also holds when the line bundle $K$ is replaced by another twisting line bundle $L\to X$.
 So there is a similarly defined Cayley map, for the $L$-twisted version, one takes $\cE_\rT$ to be the holomorphic frame bundle of $L$ when $\rS\cong\rPSL_2\C$ and $\cE_\rT$ the holomorphic frame bundle of a square root of $L$ when $\rS\cong\rSL_2\C$.
 In particular, when $\rS\cong\rSL_2\C$ the degree of $L$ must be even. \end{remark}